kobejohn/polymaze/README.rst

 Library Usage:
 ==============

-Please see demo/demo.py for examples of how to use the different parts.
+Please see demo/demo.py for examples of how to use the components.

 The primary components are PolyGrid (the geometric core of the whole package), and PolyMaze which converts a PolyGrid into a maze.